 That’s no longer the case.
 The less I take, the more I learn how fine I am with less!
 My packing-induced worry was rooted in entitlement.
 God forbid I not have everything I could possibly want.

 Traveling with less has proven that I will be just fine with the essentials.
 If I actually do forget something, it’s an opportunity to improvise.
 I’m grateful for the opportunity to travel.
 The “stuff” is just gravy.

 2. AIRPORT EASE

-You won’t have to worry about baggage check lines and weight restrictions.
+You won’t have to worry about waiting in line to check baggage or worry about weight restrictions.
 Security lines can still be temperamental, but I’m working on my TSA Pre-Check status to assist with that.

 Apparently I have been living under a rock, but I’ve learned you can go through a TSA Pre-Check Screening and glide through a VIP security line in minutes.
 Mind blown!
 You want my finger prints?
 A blood sample?
 My first born?
 Here!
 Just don’t make me wait in an endless security line!

 (Update: I’ve been approved for TSA Pre-Check and it is glorious.
 And it didn’t even cost me my first born.)